xyphro/UsbGpib/README.md

 ## Microcontroller choice

-Allthough I typically would prefer nowadays an ARM Cortex M0/3/4/7 controller, there is an issue with it.
+Although I typically would prefer nowadays an ARM Cortex M0/3/4/7 controller, there is an issue with it.
 Available devices support only max.
 3.3V supply voltages, such that there would be a requirement for a level shifter towards the GPIB Bus.
 GPIB is based on 5V (not exactly true, but a first iteration).

 This limited the microcontroller choice to e.g. AVR or PIC controllers.
 Because of very good availability I ended up in ATMEGA32U4 controllers.